conan-io/docs/migrating_to_2.0/recipes.rst

 ``generate()`` method is to **prepare the build** generating all the information that could be needed while running the build step.
 That means things like:

-- Write information about the dependencies for the build sytem.
+- Write information about the dependencies for the build system.
 This is done by what we call "generators", that are tools like :ref:`CMakeDeps<CMakeDeps>`, :ref:`PkgConfigDeps<PkgConfigDeps>`, :ref:`MSBuildDeps
   <conan_tools_microsoft_msbuilddeps>`, :ref:`XcodeDeps<conan_tools_apple_xcodedeps>`,